logo

 Feed supply and demand

-We predicted there’d be better alignment between pasture supply and demand in farmlets using high-FVI cultivars, resulting in less demand for purchased supplementary feed (-500kg DM/ha) and less need to harvest silage (-600kg DM/ha).
+We predicted there’d be better alignment between pasture supply and demand in farmlets using higher FVI cultivars, resulting in less demand for purchased supplementary feed (-500kg DM/ha) and less need to harvest silage (-600kg DM/ha).

 Purchased supplements

-For the first three seasons, more supplementary feed was purchased in high- than low-FVI farmlets.
-In 2021/22, less supplementary feed was purchased in high-FVI farmlets, potentially because pasture management targets were altered in the last season.
+For the first three seasons, more supplementary feed was purchased in higher than lower FVI farmlets.
+In 2021/22, less supplementary feed was purchased in higher FVI farmlets, potentially because pasture management targets were changed in the last season.

 Silage made on-farm

-The differences in silage harvested between farmlets with high- or low-FVI cultivars were less than predicted, and in 2020/21, more silage was harvested from high-FVI farmlets.
-This was because greater pasture renovation in farmlets with high-FVI cultivars in autumn 2020 resulted in nitrate toxicity levels preventing spring grazing.
+The differences in silage harvested between farmlets with higher or lower FVI cultivars were less than predicted, and in 2020/21, more silage was harvested from higher FVI farmlets.
+This was because greater pasture renovation in farmlets with higher FVI cultivars in autumn 2020 resulted in nitrate toxicity levels preventing spring grazing.

 Pasture renovation